Carequality/CEQSubscription/fsh/ig-data/input/pagecontent/5_Actors_and_Transactions.md

 #### NotifyEvent
 The Notification Generator creates the Event and either requests the GeneratorSMS to notify the receiver or sends the notification to the receiver directly, depending on business requirements.

 A notification consists of a POST to the endpoint listed in the Subscription consisting only of a full URL to the Resource.
-This "knock on the door" can activate the RetrieveEncounter transaction.
+This "knock on the door" can activate the RetrieveResource transaction.

 Notifications from event triggers are simplified to just an http 'knock'.
-This follows the basic format of a POST to the Notification Recipient's endpoint with the FullURL of the encounter that has the data for the associated event.
+This follows the basic format of a POST to the Notification Recipient's endpoint with the FullURL of the Resource that has the data for the associated event.

 ``` POST https://www.myserver.org/fhir/Encounter/ba90f9ab-fc56-4012-be4c-77cb9cf4cb84 ```